Floorp-Projects/Floorp/mobile/android/android-components/README.md

 # Coding Standards #

+Before making a pull request, please make sure your code is up to these standards.

 ## Style ##
 We follow the style enforced by [ktlint](https://ktlint.github.io/) and [detekt](https://arturbosch.github.io/detekt/).
 See [how to configure Android Studio appropriately](https://github.com/pinterest/ktlint#option-1-recommended).